 We can also help with:

-Request an appointment to schedule an appointment for a day and time that is convenient for you.
+Request an appointment for a day and time that is convenient for you.

 AMD generally forms without specific symptoms to denote its progression.
 Unlike the flu, which is generally accompanied by symptoms (such as a fever or a runny nose), age-related macular degeneration is marked only by its impacts on your vision.